-Together, this suite of documents outline how the Council will fulfil its statutory and regulatory duties as Highway Authority by developing management practices that aim to maximise Network Safety, Serviceability and Sustainability, within a customer services framework.
-It provides a structure for the Council's Financial Management processes for delivering highway infrastructure maintenance activities.
-In developing this approach the Council has captured long standing institutional knowledge and combined this with guidance and support from leading private sector asset management planning consultants and good practice from neighbouring authorities.
+Together, this suite of documents outline how the Council will fulfil its statutory and regulatory duties as Highway Authority by developing management practices that aim to maximise network safety, serviceability and sustainability, within a customer services framework.
+It provides a structure for the Council's financial management processes for delivering highway infrastructure maintenance activities.
+In developing this approach, the Council has captured long standing institutional knowledge and combined this with guidance and support from leading private sector asset management planning consultants and best practice from neighbouring authorities.